-- We invited experts from British Land to look at our building and provide ideas for protecting our site from pollution.
-We are now working on some of these ideas, e.g. bringing house plants into every classroom, raising money to turn part of the school car park into a garden, and mapping different routes children can take to work which avoid the most polluted roads
+- We have invited experts from British Land to look at our building and provide ideas for protecting our site from pollution.
+We have now implemented some of these ideas, e.g. bringing NASA recommended house plants into every classroom, raising money to turn part of the school car park into a garden, and mapping different routes children can take to work which avoid the most polluted roads

-We are asking parents and friends of St Mary’s to contribute house plants from NASA’s suggested list, to make the air inside our school much safer to breathe:
+We have been asking parents and friends of St Mary’s to contribute house plants from NASA’s suggested list, to make the air inside our school much safer to breathe: